 The certificate II in Geospatial Information Science and Technology (GIST) provides an introductory foundation in the academic and technical skills required for the collection, analysis and manipulation of geospatial data.
 Geospatial data is information that identifies the geographic location and characteristics of natural or constructed features and boundaries on the earth.
 GIST refers to study of the supporting science, hardware, software, and data acquisition skills required to collect and synthesize geospatial data.
 A geographic information system (GIS) is one form of geospatial technology; global positioning systems (GPS) and remote sensing (RS) are others.
 This certificate prepares students for employment as technicians in the fields of natural resources, government, public safety, mapping and utility companies, oil and gas, health and human service and consulting firms.
 Students will leave the program with skills and background to complement virtually any profession that requires introductory level skills in the use and application of geospatial technologies.

-Program Requirements Credit redits

-GEOG 1100 Intro to GIS 4

-GEOG 2100 Advanced Geographic Information

-Systems 4

-GEOG 2150 Geoinformation Science and Tech (LS SCI)4
+GEOG 1100 Introduction to Geographic Info Systems 4 GEOG 2100 Advanced Geographic Information Systems 4 GEOG 2150 Geoinformation Science & Tech 4

 Students must choose a minimum of four (4) credits from the following courses: